 Employee Self Service refers to an information suite that is available to employees in one central hub.
 Modern HRMS come bundled with an employee Self Service portal which gives employees access to all their own data.
 Such a comprehensive view of critical data such as that relating to payroll, leave and attendance not only engenders trust in the organization but proves practically beneficial to employees on several counts.
 They can now view/download their payslips, view leave updates and real-time attendance data and their tax liabilities for the month or year without the need to approach HR.
 The freeing up of the HR team’s time for other strategic tasks also improves the efficiency of the business’ functioning.

 An HRMS allows you to generate a number of predefined statutory as well as MIS reports immediately without set up.
 On the statutory front, CLRA Report, Shops and Establishment Act Report, and the like, can be accessed in their specified formats without any effort whatsoever.
 Additionally, powerful filters allow you to generate any reports around the workforce based on a number of parameters on an on-demand basis, usually on the request of senior management.
-Moreover, HR dashboards give you a quick view of critical information, all on a single screen.
+Moreover, HR dashboards give you a quick view of critical information, all on a single screen within the HRMS software.

 Modern cloud HRMS come at highly cost-effective price points.
 The cost benefits you stand to reap from their use far outweigh the meager investment involved in procuring them.
 For instance, payroll management costs come down significantly once compliance is in place and the risk of being slapped with fines and penalties is taken out the picture.
 Additionally, the duplication of information is avoided, thus saving time and improving the efficiency of the department.
 Leave management becomes streamlined and is now capable of being handled between employees and their reporting managers, rather than involving the HR.
 A similar reality emerges with respect to attendance management too.